alexmiller63/heather-answers/hebrish.md

 For centuries, most English readers of the Bible have known that a Hebrew text exists behind much of what they are reading while encountering very little of that language directly.

 *The Illuminated Bible* allows some of that Hebrew to shine through.

-If, after a while, the reader finds a little Habrish creeping into their English, we will consider that a feature, not a bug.